JackBilbo/lxn-discus/README.md

 Center of the instrument can display three different screens:

-- data fields for current and average climb plus a (VERY) tiny speedtape and STF-Marker ()
+- data fields for current and average climb plus a (VERY) tiny speedtape and STF-Marker (laughed hard when i saw it in VR myself :-))
 - horizontal wind info (HAWK-style see above)
 - simple artificial horizon

 Screens can be cycled using the top and bottom button on the right.
 Center button toggles between the default linear and a logarithmic scale.
+You can also cycle screens using alt/a alt/s on the keyboard (doesn't work in VR).

 Audio output of the vario is completely unchanged, as that is not done in JS, but in the model.xml code.